tom-seddon/7z/README.md

 - Address bar dropdown doesn't drop down when focused.
 Tap Alt+Down if you want it

+- Press Ctrl+Shift+C to copy file system path of current panel to the clipboard.
+(If there's no file system path - e.g., you're looking at the drives list - this does nothing)

+- Press Ctrl+Shift+V to paste file system path and go there

 More to come, perhaps, if I get annoyed enough by something...